How to choose the right solar wire size?

 55 A6 AWG16 mm2

-Refer https://www.atulhost.com/awg-to-mm2-conversion-table for further conversions.
+Refer to this AWG to mm2 conversion table for further conversions.

 Keep in mind that you never cheap out in wiring, specially in the sizing.
 Always maintain a room for a small upgrades, so you don’t need to change your wires.